Rezső Kasztner: Refugee work

-The rise of Nazism
+Rise of Nazism

 As the German army moved across Europe, Kasztner set up an information center in Cluj to help refugees arriving from Austria, Poland, and Slovakia.
 He arranged temporary accommodation for them and collected clothes and food from local charities.
 His main concern was to provide Jewish refugees with safe passage, using his ability to bribe and charm to obtain exit visas from the Romanian government.
 He asked for help from the Jewish Agency's leadership in Tel Aviv, though there was a limit to what they could do because the British had imposed strict quotas on the number of Jewish refugees allowed into Palestine, causing Kasztner to attack "Perfidious Albion" in Új Kelet.

 On August 30, 1940, the Second Vienna Award returned Cluj to Hungarian control, becoming once again Kolozsvár.
 The city's Jews were glad at first, reasoning that Hungary's Jews had not been subjected to the same random killings experienced by Jews in Romania.
 Hungarian Jews were patriots, viewing themselves as Hungarians first, Jews second, and Hungary as their homeland, not Eretz Israel.
 Their jubilation was short-lived.
 As Germany's influence over Hungarian policies increased, Jews found themselves subjected to antisemitic legislation and violence.
 In 1941, the Hungarian government closed all Jewish newspapers, including Új Kelet.
 Kasztner, then 36 years old, decided to move to Budapest to look for a job, leaving his wife behind in Kolozsvár.